Explained: How Delhi recorded a massive surge in number of COVID-19 cases

 Senior ICMR scientist tests positive for coronavirus

 Recently, there has been an increase of almost 6,000 cases in Delhi, which presently has close to 20,000 cases.
-But, the concerns shofts focus on the increase in the number of dead.
+But, the concerns shifts focus on the increase in the number of dead.

-In the last two weeks, the number of of deaths have been increased massively from 123 on May 15 to 473 now.
+In the last two weeks, the number of deaths has been increased massively from 123 on May 15 to 473 now.
 Looking at the official data provided by the Union Health Ministry, as a city, only Mumbai has a bigger caseload, and more number of dead.

 Coronavirus outbreak: COVID-19 tally rises above 1.90 lakh in India; 230 deaths in 24 hours